 7.3 Tolerance of the Finished Part

 CNC Machinists and engineers use the term tolerance when referring to the allowable deviation of a CNC milling machine from a measured set value.
 CNC programmers and machinists program the rolling mill to manufacture parts within the tolerances required by the customer.
 When cutting materials and producing CNC parts, the rolling mill should stay within these set tolerances.

 The goal of a CNC milling machine is to keep it within a specified tolerance range by repeatedly maintaining a high CNC positioning accuracy.
 For example, imagine shooting an arrow at a target.
 The distance between the arrow and the bull’s eye is the key to measuring accuracy.
 The distance between the arrows is equal to the repeatable accuracy.
 When processing a batch of CNC machining parts, the repeatability is not accurate and will not produce any usable results because the parts will all be out of tolerance equally.
-Or, accuracy without repeatability will result in only one or two parts available.
+Or, accuracy without repeatability will result in only one or two parts being available.
 The combination of precision and repeatability will produce a whole batch of qualified CNC products.
 The machine shop uses this precision to ensure the quality of the CNC machining parts.

 To sum up, the CNC machining process is more complicated and needs to take many factors into account, in the mechanical processing, needs various aspects to consider the influencing factors, and then make a scientific and reasonable processing scheme or processing steps, such as the ability can effectively reduce the error that exists in the process, thus effectively enhance machining accuracy.
 The quality of machining becomes higher, in line with the needs of the more machined workpiece.